Monday, 16 November 2015

 27. In Bhaskaran, this Court resolved the confusion as to the place of commission of the offence by relying upon Sections 177 to 179 of the Cr.P.C.
 But the confusion arises only if one were to treat the proviso as stipulating the ingredients of the offence.
 Once it is held that the conditions precedent for taking cognizance are not the ingredients constituting the offence of dishonour of the cheque, there is no room for any such confusion or vagueness about the place where the offence is committed.
 Applying the general rule recognised under Section 177 of the Cr.P.C. that all offences are local, the place where the dishonour occurs is the place for commission of the offence vesting the Court exercising territorial jurisdiction over the area with the power to try the offences.
 Having said that we must hasten to add, that in cases where the offence under Section 138 is out of the offences committed in a single transaction within the meaning of Section 220 (1) of the Cr.P.C. then the offender may be charged with and tried at one trial for every such offence and any such inquiry or trial may be conducted by any Court competent to enquire into or try any of the offences as provided by Section 184 of the Code.
 So also, if an offence punishable under Section 138 of the Act is committed as a part of single transaction with the offence of cheating and dishonestly inducing delivery of property then in terms of Section 182 (1) read with Sections 184 and 220 of the Cr.P.C. such offence may be tried either at the place where the inducement took place or where the cheque forming part of the same transaction was dishonoured or at the place where the property which the person cheated was dishonestly induced to deliver or at the place where the accused received such property.
 These provisions make it clear that in the commercial world a party who is cheated and induced to deliver property on the basis of a cheque which is dishonoured has the remedy of instituting prosecution not only at the place where the cheque was dishonoured which at times may be a place other than the place where the inducement or cheating takes place but also at the place where the offence of cheating was committed.
 To that extent the provisions of Chapter XIII of the Code will bear relevance and help determine the place where the offences can be tried.

+28. We may at this stage refer to two other decisions of this Court which bear some relevance to the question that falls for our determination.
 In Sadanandan Bhadran v.
 Madhavan Sunil Kumar(1998) 6 SCC 514 a two-judge bench of this Court held that clause (a) of proviso to Section 138 does not disentitle the payee to successively present cheque for payment during the period of its validity.
 On each such presentation of the cheque and its dishonour a fresh right - and not cause of action – accrues in his favour.
 He may, therefore, without taking pre-emptory action in exercise of such right under clause (b) of Section 138 go on presenting the cheque so long as the cheque is valid for payment.
 But once he gives a notice under clause

-MSR Leathers v.
+(b) of Section 138 he forfeits such right for in case of failure of the drawer to pay the money within the stipulated time he would be liable for the offence and the cause of action for prosecution will arise.
+The correctness of this view was questioned in MSR Leathers v.
 S. Palaniappan & Anr.
 (2013) 1 SCC 177 before a bench comprising of Markandey Katju and B. Sudershan Reddy, J.J. who referred the issue to a larger bench.
 The larger bench in MSR Leathers’s case (supra) overruled Sadanandan Bhadran (supra) holding that there was no reason why a fresh cause of action within the meaning of Section 142 (b) read with section 138 should not be deemed to have arisen to the complainant every time the cheque was presented but dishonoured and the drawer of cheque failed to pay the amount within the stipulated period in terms of proviso to 138.
 This Court said: “In the result, we overrule the decision in Sadanandan Bhadran's case (supra) and hold that prosecution based upon second or successive dishonour of the cheque is also permissible so long as the same satisfies the requirements stipulated in the proviso to Section 138 of the Negotiable Instruments Act.
 The reference is answered accordingly.
-The appeals shall now be listed before the regular Bench for hearing and disposal in light of the observations made above.�
+The appeals shall now be listed before the regular Bench for hearing and disposal in light of the observations made above.â€�

 29. What is important is that in Sadanandan Bhadran (supra) this Court had, on a careful analysis of Section 138, held that an offence is created when a cheque is returned by the bank unpaid for any reasons mentioned therein, although the proviso to Section 138 stipulates three conditions for the applicability of the section.
 It is only upon satisfaction of the three conditions that prosecution can be launched for an offence under Section 138.
 This Court observed: